SagarKurada/SagarKurada/README.md

-Hi, I am Sagar Kurada 👋
+##Hi, I am Sagar Kurada 👋

-🔭 Love to work at intersection of consumer data & machine learning to build and deploy ML systems that help customers.
+🔭 I love to work at intersection of consumer data & machine learning to build and deploy ML systems that help customers.

 🌱 I’m currently learning how to make machine learning work in the real world.